-Lafayette Leadership Education Committee (LLEC)
+Lafayette Leadership Education Committee (LLEC) & Internships

-The Lafayette Leadership Education Committee is comprised of select students, administrators, and faculty who meet weekly to plan student leadership educational opportunities each year.
+The Leadership Education Committee is comprised of select students, administrators, and faculty who meet weekly to plan student leadership educational opportunities each year.
 A mission statement, created by the committee and other student affairs professionals, guides their work.

 Leadership Exploration for Emerging Leaders

 If you are interested in stepping into a leadership position, the catalyst is identifying your passion and values.
 You cannot lead an organization until you first leader yourself.
 This 3-hour program is designed to help you learn to take strategic action and tap into your personal vision.